3d-3d Correspondence and 2d $\mathcal{N}=(0,2)$ Boundary Conditions: 3d-3d correspondence and quiver forms

 \subsection{3d $\mathcal{N}=2$ theory for knot conormal $L_K$}

 By using the result in the section \ref{ssec:qfdbc}, we can obtain a 3d $\mathcal{N}=2$ theory whose half-index is the HOMFLY generating function

 which admit a quiver form \cite{KRSS1, KRSS2}.
 When there is a single M5 brane on $L_K$ in \eqref{mconf2}, \eqref{genhomfly} is a open topological string partition function or the Chern-Simons partition function on $L_K$, so the 3d $\mathcal{N}=2$ theory whose half-index is \eqref{genhomfly} is a $T[L_K]$ for the 3-manifold $L_K$.
-If the conjecture that the generating function of the HOMFLY polynomial admit a quiver form in \cite{KRSS1, KRSS2} is true for every knot, then the result in section \ref{ssec:qfdbc} gives a direct way to obtain $T[L_K]$ for any knot $K$ with explicit boundary conditions.\footnote{In \cite{Ekholm-Kucharski-Longhi1}, the 3d $\mathcal{N}=2$ theory $T[Q_K]$ for a quiver $Q_K$ with the Neumann boundary condition on the vector multiplet has been proposed as a dual theory of $T[L_K]$.
-Upon a change of variables in $T[Q_K]$ and switching from $|q|>1$ to $|q|<1$, the half-index or the vortex partition function of $T[Q_K]$ agrees with the half-index of $T[L_K]$.} As mentioned in section \ref{sec:q3d}, since the HOMFLY polynomial contains the information of all flat connections and the theory $T[L_K]$ is obtained from the generating function of the HOMFLY polynomial, $T[L_K]$ captures all flat connections. \\
+If the conjecture that the generating function of the HOMFLY polynomial admit a quiver form in \cite{KRSS1, KRSS2} is true for every knot, then the result in section \ref{ssec:qfdbc} gives a direct way to obtain $T[L_K]$ for any knot $K$ with explicit boundary conditions.\footnote{ In \cite{Ekholm-Kucharski-Longhi1}, the 3d $\mathcal{N}=2$ theory $T[Q_K]$ for a quiver $Q_K$ with the Neumann boundary conditions on vector multiplets has been discussed, which is related to $T[L_K]$ after the specialization of parameters.
+In Appendix \ref{app:neumann}, we discuss the quiver form as the half-index of the 3d $\mathcal{N}=2$ theory with the Neumann boundary conditions on vector multiplets. } As mentioned in section \ref{sec:q3d}, since the HOMFLY polynomial contains the information of all flat connections and the half-index of the theory $T[L_K]$ is the generating function of the HOMFLY polynomial, $T[L_K]$ captures all flat connections. \\

 Before we provide a few examples, we discuss the normalization that we choose.